skgrange/smonitor/README.md

 ## Introduction

-**smonitor** is an R package which contains a collection of functions which allows maintenance of air quality monitoring data. **smonitor** is both a specific, but simple data model (also known as a schema) and a collection of functions which operate with this data model.
+**smonitor** is an R package which contains a collection of functions which allows maintenance of air quality monitoring data. **smonitor** refers to both, a specific but simple data model (also known as a schema) and a collection of functions which operate with this data model.
 The data model is implemented with a SQL database.
 Although the development reflects the management of air quality data, the functions and data model should be utilitarian enough to be applied to other time-series measurements.

 ## Installation